rb23ack/Cow_Protection_Device/README.md

 # Cow Protection Device

 An IoT-based device designed to monitor and protect cows by utilizing ESP32.
 This system features motion detection, temperature and humidity monitoring, automatic gate control, an OLED display for real-time updates, and a manual override function for emergencies.
+I built it using "Wokwi" the online simulator.
+It is a great tool for prototyping.
+We need to be careful with wirings when building the physical device since it's a bit different when implementing the "actual" work.

 ## Features
 - **Motion Detection:** Detects motion using a PIR sensor and triggers an alert.